chunmeng/wordcount/Documentation.md

 Build Infrastructure Note
 -------------------------
+- Directory structure

+  * /
+    - root directory contains the build scripts and config files
+  * /build
+    - this is a generated content, all output are generated here
+  * /cmake
+    - this is customized cmake scripts used for the project
+  * /docker
+    - contains dockerfile used to create the docker image
+  * /src
+    - the application source code goes here
+  * /test
+    - unit test source code goes here
+  * /data
+    - this is containing the doc and data provided by groundlabs and used for verification.
+Not added to git repo.

 - About cmake project files

   cmake is used as a portable way to generate the necessary makefiles.